wondasom/clue-user-survey/README.md

 ## ✅ Step 1: a Tiny Survey

 ### I made a small poll on Twitter and here is the result!
 I love Twitter.
-I have a anonymous account with 730 followers.
+I have an anonymous account with around 700 followers.

 As far as I know, most of my fellow Twitter addicts are